FilipeGood/Evaluate-ML-Algorithms/README.md

 ![Screenshot](results.png)

-And then, it builds two plot:
+And then, it builds two plots:

 **Bar plot with the fit times**

 ![Screenshot](time_bar_plot.png)